rtCamp/action-phpcs-code-review/README.md

 > **⚠️ Note:** To use this GitHub Action, you must have access to GitHub Actions.
 GitHub Actions are currently only available in public beta (you must apply for access).

+This action is a part of [GitHub Actions Library](https://github.com/rtCamp/github-actions-library/) created by [rtCamp](https://github.com/rtCamp/).

 # PHPCS Code Review - GitHub Action

 A [GitHub Action](https://github.com/features/actions) to perform automated [pull request review](https://help.github.com/en/articles/about-pull-request-reviews).
 It is based on https://github.com/Automattic/vip-go-ci/ but can be used for any WordPress or even PHP projects.